secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 #### Adding a badge to EdCast

 1. If necessary, collaborate with the brand team to [create a new badge](/handbook/marketing/corporate-marketing/brand-activation/brand-guidelines/#requesting-design-help).
 Otherwise, locate the existing badge file.
 The ideal specs for the badge is a square image of 300x300 pixels.
-1. Email EdCast account rep with the request to upload the file to the platform
+1. Email `support@edcast.com` with the request to upload the file to the platform
 1. Navigate to the pathway or journey you'd like to add the badge to.
 In the `create` or `edit` tab, navigate to the `badge` setting
 1. Mark the check box to indicate that `Upon completing this pathway/journey, assignee will get a badge`
 1. Decide if you'd like to unlock the badge after a quiz, and mark the checkbox if needed